Skip to main content

 Escalate

-Notify your team about the detection for manually investigation
+Notify your team about the detection for manual investigation.

 Skip